The-Migus-Group/authentication-panel/oidc-authentication.md

 A client MAY use its WebID as the client identifier.

-When using this method, the WebID document MUST inlude the `solid:oidcRegistration` property.
+When using this method, the WebID document MUST include the `solid:oidcRegistration` property.
 This property and the RDF object MUST be a JSON serialization of an OIDC client registration, using the definition of client registration metadata from \[[RFC7591](https://tools.ietf.org/html/rfc7591)\].
 A client WebID SHOULD only list a single registration.

-If an IdP supports client WebID negotiation, it MUST derefernce the client's WebID document and MUST match any client-supplied parameters with the values in the client's WebID document.
+If an IdP supports client WebID negotiation, it MUST dereference the client's WebID document and MUST match any client-supplied parameters with the values in the client's WebID document.
 For example, the `redirect_uri` provided by a client MUST be included in the registration `redirect_uris` list.